IuliiaVerevkina/IP-address-tracker/README.md

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Thanks for checking out this front-end coding challenge.

 ## The challenge

-Your challenge is to build out this IP Address Tracker app and get it looking as close to the design as possible.
-To get the IP Address locations, you'll be using the [IP Geolocation API by IPify](https://geo.ipify.org/).
-To generate the map, we recommend using [LeafletJS](https://leafletjs.com/).
+My task was to create this IP tracker app and keep it as close to design as possible.
+To get the locations of the IP addresses, I used the  [IP Geolocation API by IPify](https://geo.ipify.org/) .
+I used [LeafletJS](https://leafletjs.com/) to create the map.

 Users should be able to: